跳至主要內容

 Any aspect of the courses and course offerings (including, without limitation, the contents of the course and the manner in which the course is taught) may be subject to change at any time at the sole discretion of the University if necessary.
 Without limiting the generality of the University’s discretion to revise the courses and course offerings, it is envisaged that changes may be required due to factors including staffing, enrolment levels, logistical arrangements, curriculum changes, and other factors caused by change of circumstances.
 Tuition fees, once paid, are non-refundable.

-EdUHK, has not collaborated with any agency in Mainland China or Hong Kong on admission, and does not encourage students to entrust their applications to any third-party agents and we always contact applicants directly on updates regarding the applications.
+EdUHK, has not collaborated with any agency in Chinese Mainland or Hong Kong on admission, and does not encourage students to entrust their applications to any third-party agents and we always contact applicants directly on updates regarding the applications.
 You must complete and submit your own application via the EdUHK online admissions system and provide your own personal and contact details.
 Please refer to the official EdUHK channels, such as programme websites and the admissions system, for the required information to complete your application.

 • Students who have fulfilled the programme requirements will be conferred the degree upon the approval of the University's Academic Board.
 The University bears no responsibility for the evaluation of its degrees outside of Hong Kong.
 Students are advised to consult with the relevant authority(ies) for the prevailing rules/regulations.